-Swala or the Sewala is a stuffed deep fried Indian Bread from the state of Uttarakhand.
+Swala or the Sewala is a stuffed deep-fried Indian Bread from the state of Uttarakhand.
 These stuffed pooris don't require a side dish, you can simply serve it with butter and pickle.

 Uttarakhand, formally known as Uttaranchal is a state located in the northwestern part of the country.
 During our exploration of regional cuisines in our previous BM Editions, I had made Mandua Ki Roti, Lesu, Kulath Ki Dal from Uttarakhand.
 However, I don't remember coming across this stuffed poori.
 Only during this recent Indian Thali research, I came across a website that talked about the author's trekking to Uttarakhand and their experience enjoying garhwali food.

-She mentions about eating Gehat Hi Daal and being served pooris called swala or Sewala.
+She mentions eating Gehat Hi Daal and being served pooris called swala or Sewala.
 These stuffed pooris are huge in size and resemble Radhaballavi or chole bature.
 The stuffing felt like it had Gehat ki dal.
 Gehat is horse gram also known as Kulath ki Daal.
 These stuffed pooris are served with aloo torkari or aloo subzi.
 However, when I further searched for Swala, I came across recipes from Uttarakhand sites that had Toor dal as the stuffing.

 So with so many different recipes with different stuffing, I don't know which one is authentic unless somebody from that state actually confirms.
 However, the poori is called Swala or Sewala and it meets my requirement for AtoZ Indian Pooris.
-I had choice to pick like Stuffed Pooris, Saranachi, which is again a sweet stuffed pooris.
+I had a choice to pick like Stuffed Pooris, Saranachi, which is again a sweet stuffed poori.
 I am not a fan of anything sweet stuffed.
 So Swala it was!